Intrinsic Mirror Symmetry: Remarks on the Frobenius structure conjecture

 The Frobenius structure conjecture can then be partially rephrased as

 \begin{conjecture} The coefficient of $\vartheta_0$ in the product $\vartheta_{p_1}\cdots \vartheta_{p_n}$ is

 \end{conjecture}

-In fact, the philosophy of the Frobenius structure conjecture is slightly different, in the sense that it predicts that there is a unique choice of structure constants $\alpha_{p_1p_2r}$ determined by the above values of the constant term for the products $\prod_{i=1}^n\vartheta_{p_i}$.
-So in fact here we are just asking that our construction be compatible with the Frobenius structure conjecture.
+\begin{remark} In fact, the philosophy of the Frobenius structure conjecture is slightly different.
+Let us call the above conjecture the \emph{weak Frobenius structure conjecture}.
+The \emph{strong Frobenius structure conjecture} then predicts that there is a unique choice of structure constants $\alpha_{p_1p_2r}$ determined by the above values of the constant term for the products $\prod_{i=1}^n\vartheta_{p_i}$.
+In particular, this would tell us that the structure constants are determined by ``classical" log Gromov-Witten invariants.
+This has the benefit that frequently such invariants are easier to compute.

+We do not, however, expect the strong conjecture to hold in complete generality.
+Nevertheless, it has been proved in a number of useful situations.
 See \cite{M19a},\cite{M19b} for some additional discussion on this conjecture.
 In particular, Mandel has shown the Frobenius structure conjecture for all cluster varieties, which includes the case of all log Calabi-Yau surfaces as originally considered in \cite{GHKI}.
 More generally, see \cite{KY19} for a proof of the Frobenius structure conjecture under the hypotheses that $X\setminus D$ is affine and contains a dense torus.
+Crucially, \cite{J22a} uses this fact to make the comparison between our construction and the construction of Keel and Yu. \end{remark}

 Here we observe our results give

 \begin{theorem} Conjecture~\ref{conj:frob} holds for $n=2$ and $3$. \end{theorem}

 \begin{proof} The case of $n=2$ is immediate by definition of our structure constants $\alpha_{p_1p_2r}$.
 On the other hand, from Theorems \ref{theorem: independence of modulus},~\ref{thm: main gluing theorem}, and \ref{thm:main comparison}, it follows that the coefficient of $t^A\vartheta_0$ in $\vartheta_{p_1}\vartheta_{p_2}\vartheta_{p_3}$ is $\deg[\scrM^{\ddagger}_y]^{\virt}$ for $y\in\overline{\scrM}_{0,4}$ a non-boundary point.
 We have a diagram